Fire safety and smoke alarms

 How do I look after my smoke alarm?

-Do not attempt to open the alarm as it is connected to the main power supply and could give you an electric shock.
-The standby battery in the alarm should last for five to ten years and does not fit into any other electrical appliance.
+- Do not attempt to open the alarm as it is connected to the main power supply and could give you an electric shock.

 Insects may be attracted to smoke alarms and can trigger the alarm.
-If this occurs, spray the ceiling around the alarm with insect surface spray.
-Never spray the alarm directly.
+If this occurs, spray the ceiling around the alarm with insect surface spray but never spray the alarm directly.